microsoftgraph/microsoft-graph-docs-contrib/concepts/intune-concept-overview.md

 ## Why integrate with Intune?

-Microsoft Graph API for Intune helps you manage devices, manage apps, and even automate Intune itself.
+Microsoft Graph API for Intune helps you access Intune device and application information, manage devices, manage apps, and automate Intune itself.

 ### Manage devices

 Define and enforce configuration policies, such as password complexity and duration, encryption, threat protection levels, and so on.
 (Supported policies vary according to operating system and version).

-Protect data regardless of the device platform, whether Windows, Android, Mac, or iOS devices.
+Protect company data regardless of the device platform, whether Windows, Android, Mac, or iOS devices.

-Create and deploy access device configuration policies, including OS platform/versioning, domain membership, configuration setting management.
+Create and deploy device configuration policies, including OS platform/versioning, domain membership, configuration setting management.

 Create and deploy device access control policies, including restricted download, network accessory access, and file transfer.